DMRocks/Playlist-Board/README.md

 If using Apple, replace SET with export and surrond the vaules with apostrophes.

-Then run the program, it will prompt you to type your username and the time range you would like to pull from.
-It will then redirect you to a Spotify page.
-Log on, then it will redirect you to google.
-In the taskbar copy that link and paste it into the program.
+Run the program, it will prompt you to type your username and the time range you would like to pull from.
+It will then take you to your Spotify page.
+Log on, and the program will redirect you to Google.
+Copy the URL in the task bar and paste the URL back into the program.

-The program will then download the albums and combine them into one image.
-All done!
+Sit back and let the program work!
+Then ending file will save in the same directory as the python file.